 Knowing a vehicle’s mileage is a good way to help ascertain its condition and value.
 After a vehicle has been driven for a while, certain systems need routine safety checks and repairs.
 If the odometer has been turned back, mechanical problems that could affect safety may go unchecked and unrepaired.
 Because odometer readings are relied upon so heavily, both Florida and federal law make tampering with odometers illegal.

 - Disconnecting or turning back an odometer, and even owning a vehicle with a disconnected or nonfunctional odometer, are against the law.

-- It’s also against the law to sell a vehicle without providing a written statement that discloses the actual mileage at the time of transfer.
-All certificates of title in Florida are supposed to show the odometer reading at the time vehicles are sold.
+- It’s also against the law to transfer title to a vehicle without providing a written statement that discloses the actual mileage at the time of transfer.
+However, some exceptions apply, such as for vehicles which are over 10 years old.

 If you are concerned that an odometer may have been tampered with: